-Canada Revenue Agency determined that the Anglican Church represented in the Diocese of British Columbia should be an extension of The Diocese of British Columbia Business Number which is 11878 7142; therefore, the Canadian Charitable Organization Registration number for the Anglican parishes within The Diocese of British Columbia is an extension (0001, 0002, 0003, etc.) of BN 11878 7142 RR.
+Canada Revenue Agency determined that the Anglican Churches within The Diocese of British Columbia should be an extension of The Diocese of British Columbia Business Number which is 11878 7142; therefore, the Canadian Charitable Organization Registration number for the Anglican Churches within The Diocese of British Columbia is an extension (0001, 0002, 0003, etc.) of BN 11878 7142 RR.